Daniel-KM/Omeka-S-module-ImageServer/README.md

 manifests for items.

-The full specifications of the [International Image Interoperability Framework] standard are supported (level 2), so any widget that supports it can use it.
+The full specifications of the [International Image Interoperability Framework] standard are supported (versions 2 and 3), so any widget that supports it can use it.

 Rotation, zoom, inside search, etc. may be managed too.
 Dynamic lists of records may be created, for example for browse pages.